cbouilla/minpack-1.1/README.md

 However, the actual numerical results will depend on the actual BLAS implementation.
+Changing the BLAS library may make some tests fail.
 The reference blas yields different numerical values than OpenBLAS.
 OpenBLAS is multi-threaded; changing the number of threads alters the numerical values.
 Running in `valgrind` using OpenBLAS changes the numerical values (this does not happen with the reference BLAS).